ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/us_ticker.md

 Implementing the microsecond ticker enables Mbed OS to perform operations that require precise timing.
 You can use this API to schedule events, record elapsed time and perform submillisecond delays.

-<span class="warnings">**Warning:** We are changing the microsecond ticker HAL API in an upcoming release of Mbed OS.
-This page documents code that exists on a feature branch of Mbed OS.
-You can find details on how it may affect you in the [implementing the microsecond ticker API](#implementing-the-microsecond-ticker-api) section.</span>

 ### Assumptions

 #### Defined behavior